-Massachusetts divorce lawyer Nicole K. Levy guest blogs on legal custody at Skylark Law & Mediation’s divorce blog, Scaling the Summit, with her third entry in the series, “Assumption 3 of 4 – The Shared Custody “Veto Power”.
+Massachusetts divorce lawyer Nicole K. Levy guest blogs on legal custody at Skylark Law & Mediation’s divorce blog, Scaling the Summit, with her latest entry in the series, “Assumption 2 of 4 – Consent to Medical Treatment”.

 Nicole’s four-part blog series is entitled, “4 Common but Incorrect Assumptions about Legal Custody in Massachusetts“.
-The final installment of the series, which explores common misconceptions about legal custody in Massachusetts, will be posted later this week.
-Nicole’s third entry is Assumption 3 – The Shared Custody “Veto Power”.
+The final two installments of the series, which explores common misconceptions about legal custody in Massachusetts, will be posted next week.
+Nicole’s latest entry is Assumption 2 – Consent to Medical Treatment.
 Here is a snippet:

 Check out the full series: